 Please do not be misled by the word “blog” in the package name: blogdown is for general-purpose websites, and not only for blogs.
 For example, all authors of this book have their personal websites, where you can find information about their projects, blogs, package documentations, and so on.2 All their pages are built from blogdown and Hugo.

 If you do not prefer using Hugo, there are other options, too.
-Chapter 5 has shown possibilities of using other site generators, such as Jekyll and rmarkdown’s default site generator.
+Chapter 5 presents possibilities of using other site generators, such as Jekyll and rmarkdown’s default site generator.

 This book is to be published by Chapman & Hall/CRC in December 2017.
 The online version of this book is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 In this book, “I” and “my” refer to Yihui unless otherwise noted.↩︎